eliemichel/MapsModelsImporter/README.md

 Although I don't know how to automate the capture itself, you can easily automate the importing part, see [this issue](https://github.com/eliemichel/MapsModelsImporter/issues/39) for an example of automation script, or [this one](https://github.com/eliemichel/MapsModelsImporter/issues/128) to import all rdc files from a directory.

+### Importing fails with some "UnicodeEncodeError"

+Remove any special character from your filename and from the directories that contain it.

 Notable use cases
 -----------------